rajivm1991/Rajiv-Py-SMS/README.md

     To get the Daily variations in Gold rates in INR.
     Includes Rates for 22-Caret and 24-Carets at Chennai, Mumbai, Delhi, Kolkata.

+- **Random Post from your Wordpress blog**

+    Will choose a random post from your Wordpress.com blog. (configured default with http://gulzarmanzil.wordpress.com - My Personal Blog)
+    Retrives Title and URL of the post.
+    The highlight in this is if Title + URL exeeds 130 charecters, the URL will automatically shortened using Optional Bitly library.

 Note:
 -----

 - refer **sample_application.py** for more options and usages. sample_application.py is a stand-alone console app too :-)
-- for more information refer the wiki page of the project
+- for more information refer the wiki page of the project( still not done!
+Need help to document.. )
-- your mobile number will be prepended with your message text
+- your Mobile-No will be prepended with your message text
-- the '&' symbol will be changed to 'and'
+- your Signature will be appended with your message text
+- to use the optional bitly library for url shortening in fill your bitly API credentials in **RajivPearlsAddon.py**

 - - -